Facts and Figures

 - The UK card industry is acknowledged to be ten years ahead of the rest of the world in terms of design.

-- There are approximately 800 publishers in the UK, most of which are small businesses with fewer than five employees.
-Out of the 460 members of the GCA over 350 are small/micro businesses.
+- There are over a thousand publishers in the UK, most of which are small businesses with fewer than five employees.
+Out of the 450 plus members of the GCA over 350 are small/micro businesses.

 - It’s a creative industry with strong bases in London, Nottinghamshire and the North, especially Yorkshire and Lancashire, where it has replaced many of the heavy manufacturing industries as a major employers.

 - Charities estimate that £50m is raised for good causes through the sales of charity Christmas cards each year.

 - Greeting card making is also the number one craft hobby, according to Crafts Beautiful, the top consumer craft magazine, which receives more enquiries about greeting cards than any other subject.

 - The commercial Christmas card was invented in 1846 by Sir Henry Cole, the chief organiser of the Great Exhibition, pioneer of the penny post and founder of the V&A Museum.